 Money manager PMFM had a lot of unique selling points.
 To start with, it radiated Southern charm, with a warm, positive culture, employees who loved their jobs, and a commitment to genuinely helping clients understand how to best invest for retirement.
 Additionally, their sophisticated, quantitative investment model enabled them to continuously assess and respond to changing market conditions.
 That, combined with their signature “winning by not losing” strategy, helped the company deliver satisfying returns with less volatility, long-term.

 “Renaming and rebranding a company of 16 years was a challenging undertaking.
 Thinkso capably and effectively led us through the entire process.
-The result fits like a glove, and in just five years we grew our assets under management from $1 billion to $6 billion.”
+The result fits like a glove, and in just five years we grew our assets under management by 600%!”
 Steve Beard, VP of Marketing, Stadion Money Management

 We then turned our attention to the visual identity and editorial voice.
 With 6,000+ mutual funds in the market and lots of retirement options, Stadion needed a visual system that worked well across a wide array of investment products and services.
 To reinforce the brand’s humanity, we created an illustration style that utilizes a paint-brush stroke texture, simple, conceptual images, and a bright color palette.
 A key part of each illustration is the omnipresent Stadion “line” that layers on top of every illustration, conveying the guidance and direction Stadion products and services provide to their investors.
 While the illustrations are powerful and differentiating, they’re also easy and inexpensive to replicate.